 Stephen saw Yahshua (the Savior) who dwells as the right hand, or power of Yahweh.

-Col 3:1 If ye then be risen with Messiah, seek those things which are above, where Messiah sitteth as the right hand of God.
+Col 3:1 If ye then be risen with Messiah, seek those things which are above, where Messiah dwells as the right hand of Yahweh

 To reflect on the true meaning and implications of the verse above, it is imperative to compare it with the entire Word of Yahweh.
 Only then will it become evident that the right hand is a descriptive metaphor of the power of Yahweh.
 Our Messiah dwells as the right hand of power because He is Yahweh.